 Probably one of the most intriguing deities of Philippine mythology, Ikapati (or Lakapati) was the Tagalog goddess of fertility.
 F. Landa Jocano described her as the “goddess of the cultivated land” and the “benevolent giver of food and prosperity.”

 Some sources describe Lakapati as androgynous, hermaphrodite, and even a “transgender” god.
-In William Henry Scott’s “Baranggay,” Lakapati is described as a major fertility deity represented by a “hermaphrodite image with both male and female parts.”
+In William Henry Scott’s “Baranggay,” Lakapati is described as a significant fertility deity represented by a “hermaphrodite image with both male and female parts.”

 Before planting in a new field, the ancient Tagalogs usually offered sacrifices to Lakapati.
-In a 17th century report by Franciscan missionary Father Pedro de San Buenaventura, it was said that a farmer paying homage to this fertility goddess would hold up a child before saying “Lakapati pakanin mo yaring alipin mo; huwag mong gutumin” (Lakapati, feed this thy slave; let him not hunger).
+In a 17th-century report by Franciscan missionary Father Pedro de San Buenaventura, it was said that a farmer paying homage to this fertility goddess would hold up a child before saying, “Lakapati pakanin mo yaring alipin mo; huwag mong gutumin” (Lakapati, feed this thy slave; let him not hunger).

 Being the kindest among the lesser deities of Bathala, Lakapati was loved and respected by the people.
-She married the god of seasons, Mapulon, and became the mother of Anagolay, goddess of lost things.
+She married the god of seasons, Mapulon, and became the mother of Anagolay, the goddess of lost things.